 - Connect with members of your local chapter

-- One year subscription to the Journal of Soil and Water Conservation
+- Subscription to the Journal of Soil and Water Conservation

 - Discounted registration to the SWCS International Annual Conference

-- Discount on SWCS publications (please contact email@example.com for more information)
+- A 20% discount on SWCS publications (contact email@example.com for more information)

-- Free book: Aldo Leopold: The Man and His Legacy (United States residents only)
+- Free book: Aldo Leopold: The Man and His Legacy (US residents only)